 This is to certify that the RAS Database (on world rock art) is a most useful comprehensive tool as an aid to research and preservation of all rock art heritage the world over.
 (Jean Clottes, Editor of the International Newsletter on Rock Art)

 Rock Art Studies: A Bibliographic Database is a work in progress which was begun in March, 1993.
-Currently the database contains 39,177 citations to the world’s rock art literature.
-More than 12,957 citations are held in the compiler’s personal library.
-These and many others were reviewed for annotation.
 The RAS database first became available with free and open access on the internet through a joint partnership between the Bay Area Rock Art Research Association and the Bancroft Library, University of California, Berkeley in 2003.
 That partnership enjoyed fourteen years of service to the rock art research community.
 In the fall of 2016 a new partnership was forged between the Museum of Northern Arizona (Flagstaff) and BARARA.
 With its new web interface and searchable data platform, the Rock Art Studies Database project is poised for many more years of continuing literature updates and relevancy.

 The database compiler, Leigh Marymor, is a Research Associate at the Museum of Northern Arizona and holds a Bachelor’s Degree in Community Education from the University of Wisconsin – Milwaukee.
 He has been interested in rock art conservation and the literature of rock art studies for forty years.
 A Past President of the American Rock Art Research Association, he also co-founded the Bay Area Rock Art Research Association with Dr. Paul Freeman in 1983.